 strove to say things "just so", art and music tried to "capture the moment"

-example), literature turned to evoking hazy senses of things, art and music
+example), literature turned to evoking hazy and nuanced senses of things,

-By this point we've apparently given up on the struggle altogether, and
+we've apparently given up on the struggle altogether and settled for virtual

 Now, the Kabbalists always knew that virtual reality is all one could ever

 hope to understand in this world.
-For our senses only experience things that
+For our senses only experience things so

-deeply, and no further.
-We simply don't have the capacity to dig deeper to "actual" reality.
-Much like our ancestors didn't have the capacity to
+deeply and no further.
+We simply don't have the capacity to dig deeper down

+to "actual" reality, much like the ancients didn't have the capacity to

-grasp the truer picture that the microscope allowed then to have before it was
+grasp the truer picture that the microscope would have allowed them to.

 surface reality, microscopic (and submicroscopic) reality, virtual reality,